 (a) Contracts made with qualified nonprofit agencies providing employment opportunities for individuals with disabilities under ORS 279.835 to 279.855.

-(b) A Port Rule C.335 Findings; Contracts for Energy Savings Performance Projects
+(b) A Port Rule C.335 Findings; Contracts for Energy Savings Performance Projects improvement contract exempt under subsection (2) of this section.

 (a) Findings